306: Time of the Apes

 The Ponderosa was the name of the ranch on the TV show Bonanza, which aired from 1959-1973.
 Eric “Hoss” Cartwright was the middle son of the ranch owner, who was played by Dan Blocker until his death in 1972.
 Chicken fried steak is an American dish, associated with the South, consisting of beefsteak coated in seasoned flour and pan-fried, similar to the method for making fried chicken, hence the name.

 My name is Inigo Montoya.

-Inigo Montoya, played by Mandy Patinkin in the 1987 film The Princess Bride, endlessly rehearsed the speech he would recite to the six-fingered man who killed his father: “Hello.
+In the 1987 film The Princess Bride, Inigo Montoya endlessly recites the speech he will give to the man who killed his father, the six-fingered Count Rugen: “Hello.
 My name is Inigo Montoya.
 You killed my father.
 Prepare to die.”

-Valium is a tranquilizer that was widely prescribed during the 1970s.
-Its popularity waned after some patients began experiencing problems with addiction and others suffered significant side effects.
+Valium is a tranquilizer that was widely prescribed during the 1970s until some patients began experiencing problems with addiction and others suffered significant side effects.

 He’s waiting for Godo, I think.
 Godot.

 From the ACEG: “The House on the Rock, located outside Spring Green, Wisconsin, is that state’s most popular and blatant tourist attraction.
 It’s a huge place built atop a sixty-foot rock, filled with bizarre stuff like massive ‘band organs’ (frightening automated music machines featuring creepy figurines); the world’s largest model whale; the world’s largest carousel; and on and on in room after room. … Spring Green is also the site of Taliesin, home of Frank Lloyd Wright.
 Jordan built his monstrosity partly as a conscious insult to Wright.”
 (Thanks to Kevin Rietmann for this reference.)